ebradley12/Band-Camp-Tracker/dashboard/README.md

 # Dashboard

 This folder contains the script and resources necessary for creating the dashboard for the Band Camp Tracker Project.
 The dashboard, hosted on Streamlit, features several key sections: a Main Overview, Trends Analysis, Report Download, and a Subscribe section.
-The Subscriber Page allows users to customize their preferences, including genre interests and notification settings, ensuring they receive updates tailored to their chosen genres.
+The Subscriber Page allows users to customise their preferences, including genre interests and notification settings, ensuring they receive updates tailored to their chosen genres.

 ## Files in This Directory